tetratorus/agent/README.md

 - Content must define:
   * Agent personality and behavior
   * EXACT tool call formats with proper escaping
+  * Must include that the agent may only call 1 tool at a time in the manifesto
   * Response format requirements
   * Any other runtime requirements
 Note: if there is no end_detection defined, the agent will end if no tool is called!
 So keep that in mind when generating the manifesto.